b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 $$real\ percentage = \frac{105\ usd\ *\ 100}{102\ usd} - 100$$ {#eq:prop5}

-Just like chocolate bars also dollars are a placeholder in our example.
+Just like the chocolate bars also the dollars are a placeholder in our example.
 We used them because the more material and concrete the objects are the easier it is to think about them and manipulate them in our heads.
-Notice that `105 usd` in
-@eq:prop5 and @eq:prop4 actually stands for percentage gain in value (`100 + inflation rate`) of our money (the 105% that we used in our explanation in the calculations in @sec:compound_interest_problem_a1).
+Notice that `105 usd` in @eq:prop5 and @eq:prop4 actually stands for percentage gain in value (`100 + inflation rate`) of our money (the 105% that we used in our explanation in the calculations in @sec:compound_interest_problem_a1).
 On the other hand, `102 usd` in @eq:prop5 and @eq:prop3 is actually a placeholder for percentage change in value due to the inflation (we divide by it, so we decrease our gain in numerator by it).
 Therefore we can rewrite @eq:prop5 to:

 $$real\ percentage = \frac{(100\ +\ interest\ rate) * 100}{100\ +\ inflation\ rate} - 100$$ {#eq:prop6}